What are crabs?

 Crabs are tiny little blood-sucking bugs (lice) that live in pubic hair and cause a lot of itching.
-Lice that live in the hair are not pubic (pubic hair is the hair on the front of your genital area or the crotch) lice they are head lice.
-Crabs have three stages of life: egg, nit and louse (just one–more than one are lice).
+Pubic hair is the hair on the front of your genital area or crotch.
+Lice that live in the hair are not pubic lice; they are head lice.
+Crabs have three stages of life: egg, nit, and louse (just one–more than one are lice).
 The nits hatch within five to 10 days after they are laid.

 How do I get crabs?

 You get crabs by touching or just being close to someone who already has them.
 Even if you don’t have sex, you can get crabs or give them to someone else.
 These little bugs can literally jump from one person’s pubic hair to another’s.
 You can get them by sleeping in a bed, wearing clothes or even from sitting on a toilet seat that the crabs live on.

 What do crabs do to my body?